-In 2018, we are working on an exciting new strand of the UK SAYS NO MORE campaign, to engage MPs and ask them to sign our Charter on Prevention which calls for key components of the Domestic Abuse Bill, with a focus on prevention.
+In 2018, we are working on an exciting new strand of the UK SAYS NO MORE campaign, engaging with parliamentarians and asking them to back our Charter on Prevention which calls for key components of the Domestic Abuse Bill, with a focus on prevention.

 What are we doing?

 We are inviting these MPs to sign our Charter on Prevention, assisting us to shape the Government’s Domestic Abuse Bill and support our work providing tools and resources for individuals and organisations to take action and get involved in ending domestic abuse and sexual violence.
 We submitted written evidence as part of the Home Affairs Domestic Abuse Inquiry which you can read by clicking here.